progressivis/progressivis/doc/custom_modules.md

 (slot_hints)=
 ### Slot Hints

 Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters.
-These are that we call "slot hints".
 In `PTable` slots, the hints consist of a list of column names that restrict the columns received through the slot.
 Internally, this uses a PTable view.
 Creating a view can be done through a module, but the syntax is much heavier, and the performance is much worse.
 The `PTable` slot hint is so standard that its documentation string is imported in line 8 of `Max` and used in line 12.